-Preservation Tax Incentives for Historic Buildings
+Historic Preservation Tax Incentives

-U.S. Department of the Interior National Park Service Cultural Resources
+National Park Service U.S. Department of the Interior

-Heritage Preservation Services
+Technical Preservation Services

-${ m T}$ his booklet describes the Federal Historic Preservation Tax Incentives program in general terms only.
+his booklet describes the Federal Historic Preservation Tax Incentives in general terms only.
 Every effort has been made to present current information as of the date given below.
 However, the Internal Revenue Code is complex and changes frequently.
 Furthermore, the provisions of the tax code regarding at-risk rules, passive activity limitation, and alternative minimum tax can affect a taxpayer's ability to use these tax credits.
-Readers are strongly advised to consult an accountant, tax attorney, or other professional tax advisor, legal counsel, or the Internal Revenue Service for help in determining whether these incentives pertain to their own situations.
-For more detailed information, including copies of application forms, regulations, and other program information, contact one of the offices listed on pages 25-28.
+Readers are strongly advised to consult an accountant, tax attorney, or other professional tax advisor, legal counsel, or the Internal Revenue Service for help in determining whether these incentives apply to their own situations.
+For more detailed information, including copies of application forms, regulations, and other program information, contact one of the offices listed on pages 26-29.